Finding the Next Big, Portfolio-Changing Winner is the Main Goal of Investing. And SHOP stock Looks Like a Prime Candidate.

 Why Shopify Stock is Like Amazon 20 Years Ago

-For example, last week in this space, I mentioned a couple of strong stocks, one of which was Shopify (SHOP).
+For example, a couple months ago in this space, I mentioned a couple of strong stocks, one of which was Shopify (SHOP).

 This is the chart I showed.